Using Social Media in Your Job Search

 - it makes you visible to hiring managers, recruiters, and other decision makers

 The key is to shift your emphasis from looking at positions to finding people.
 Start by creating and maintaining up-to-date comprehensive profiles on one of the three most commonly used social media sites: LinkedIn, Facebook, and Twitter.
-Getting started using social media sites may seem overwhelming at first, so just get started by focusing your time and energy on one site.
+Getting started using social media sites may seem overwhelming at first, so just get the ball rolling by focusing your time and energy on one site at a time.